This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Read food labels.
 Food labels can help you choose foods that are low in sodium.
 The amount of sodium is listed in milligrams (mg).
 The % Daily Value (DV) column tells you how much of your daily needs are met by 1 serving of the food for each nutrient listed.
 Choose foods that have less than 5% of the DV of sodium.
 These foods are considered low in sodium.
 Foods that have 20% or more of the DV of sodium are considered high in sodium.
 Avoid foods that have more than 300 mg of sodium in each serving.
 Choose foods that say low-sodium, reduced-sodium, or no salt added on the food label.

-- Avoid salt.
-Do not salt food at the table, and add very little salt to foods during cooking.
-Use herbs and spices, such as onions, garlic, and salt-free seasonings to add flavor to foods.
-Try lemon or lime juice or vinegar to give foods a tart flavor.
-Use hot peppers or a small amount of hot pepper sauce to add a spicy flavor to foods.
+- Limit added salt.
+Do not salt food at the table if you add salt when you cook.
+Use herbs and spices, such as onions, garlic, and salt-free seasonings to add flavor.
+Try lemon or lime juice or vinegar to add a tart flavor.
+Use hot peppers or a small amount of hot pepper sauce to add a spicy flavor.
+Limit foods high in added salt, such as the following:

 - Ask about salt substitutes.
 Ask your healthcare provider if you may use salt substitutes.
 Some salt substitutes have ingredients that can be harmful if you have certain health conditions.